sodascience/metasyn/docs/source/about/metasynth_in_detail.rst

 ^^^^^^^^^^^^^^^^

 .. image:: /images/pipeline_generation_simple.png
-   :width: 100%
    :alt: MetaSynth Estimation Step in Pipeline
    :align: center

-After creating either the fitted model object from the original data or by deserializing a model object from a ``.json`` file, new data can be generated by the object.
+Once a MetaFrame model has been created or loaded from a JSON file, new synthetic datasets can be generated from it.

+This process involves repeatedly sampling values from the statistical distributions specified in the MetaFrame.
+For each variable, values are drawn randomly based on the modeled distribution for that variable.
+The software handles missing data by occasionally generating null values based on the missing data percentage.

+These per-variable synthetic value samples are collected into a dictionary, with the variable names as keys.
+This dictionary is then converted into a `Polars <https://www.pola.rs/>`_  DataFrame to create the full synthetic dataset.

 .. note::
   See the :doc:`/usage/generating_synthetic_data` page for information on *how* to generate synthetic data based on a MetaFrame.